Hive Gateway

 Hive Gateway supports two different modes:

-- Apollo Federation.
+- GraphQL Federation.
 Serve a supergraph provided by a schema registry like Hive Registry, a composition tool like Apollo Rover, GraphQL Mesh or any other Federation compliant composition tool such as Apollo Rover or schema registry (Hive Registry, Apollo GraphOS)

 - Proxy a GraphQL API.
 Hive Gateway can also act as a proxy to an existing GraphQL API.